Q: How do “relationship marketing” and business networking relate to one another?

 Visibility and credibility are important in the relationship-building stages of the referral marketing process.
 But when you have established an effective referral-generation system, you will have entered the profitability stage of your relationships with many people–the people who send you referrals and the customers you recruit as a result.
 All this is critical to successful relationship marketing and networking.

-Called “the Father of Modern Networking” by CNN, Dr. Ivan Misner is a New York Times bestselling author.
-He is the Founder and Chairman of BNI, the world’s largest business networking organization.
-His latest book, Masters of Sales, can be viewed at www.MastersBooks.com.
-Dr. Misner is also the Sr. Partner for the Referral Institute, an international referral training company.
-He can be reached at email@example.com.
+Called the “father of modern networking” by CNN, Dr. Ivan Misner is a New York Times bestselling author.
+He is the Founder and Chairman of BNI (www.BNI.com), the world’s largest business networking organization.
+His book, Networking Like a Pro, can be viewed at www.IvanMisner.com.
+Dr. Misner is also the Sr. Partner for the Referral Institute (www.ReferralInstitue.com), an international referral training company.